the website of Lisa Nachmias Davis, Attorney at Law

 (formerly Access America for Seniors) (on USA.gov)

-Developed as a cooperative effort under the aegis of the National Partnership for Reinventing Government and maintained by the Social Security Administration, this site provides access to government services and information covering a wide range of issues (from Social Security to travel tips).
-You can also sign up for a mailing list.
+No longer seems to exist!!
+WHAT HAPPENED? originally developed as a cooperative effort under the aegis of the National Partnership for Reinventing Government and maintained by the Social Security Administration, this site once provided access to government services and information covering a wide range of issues (from Social Security to travel tips).

 Health Resources and Services Administration, U.S. Dept. Health and Human Services Lists the annual poverty guidelines used to measure eligibility for many programs.